 - Autoupdate System Security Updates — the LiquidFiles application will not be automatically be updated, and system security updates will be automatically updated.

 Fairly frequently we get asked what our recommended configuration is, and it's the default configuration to auto-update LiquidFiles (or we would have made something else the default).
 Also fairly frequently we see requests that "for security reasons" companies do not want to automatically update the system, which is obviously completely up to you if that's the setting you want to do.
 And we also see all to often that these same companies haven't installed updates to their LiquidFiles system in years so you have to ask yourself if your patch scheduling is robust and that you will indeed manually install updates periodically or there's a risk this system will be forgotten.
 Because from a security perspective, surely it will be much, much better having a system that is kept up to date rather than a system that won't receive updates in a timely fashion.
 And again, completely up to you how you want to configure your LiquidFiles system.

 - Web interface: You can update by browsing to Admin → Update on your LiquidFiles system.
 This is the simplest way.

 - Console: You can login on the console (hitting F1 on the actual console), or through ssh to the system and then type ft update.

+Both methods will update the system to the same status.
 Upgrading on the console/ssh will give better error messages of things like connection errors.
 The web interface monitors the update and provide details from what the console applications are doing.
 But the nature of the web doesn't allow us to run a command like we do on the console through a browser.
 If you ever run into a problem with DNS or connection timeouts or similar, updating through the console will likely give you better error descriptions.

 Updating using the Web Interface

-If you login to the Console, either by hitting F1 Login or logging in with ssh, and typing ft update will look something like this:
+If you login to the System Console, either by hitting F1 Login or logging in with ssh, and typing ft update will look something like this: